dexie/Dexie.js/samples/electron/README.md

 Even more awesome when using the built-in standard indexedDB database via Dexie.js.

-Here is just very simple sample to use Dexie to persist your app data locally in Electron apps.
+Here is just very simple sample to use Dexie to persist your app data in offline Electron apps.

 ### main.js